Netflix/dispatch/docs/user-guide/administration/contacts.md

 #### Engagement

-In addition to fields about the service, Dispatch allows you to associate the service with other Dispatch primatives.
+In addition to fields about the service, Dispatch allows you to associate the service with other Dispatch primitives.
 For instance, if you would like to involve a service for all incidents of a given priority, associate that priority with the service.